Educational Articles

 -

-Bowel incontinence refers to the loss of the ability to control bowel movements.
+Bowel incontinence is the loss of the ability to control bowel movements.
 There are two broad causes of fecal incontinence: reservoir incontinence and sphincter incontinence.
-In reservoir incontinence, intestinal disease interferes with the rectum’s ability to store normal volumes of feces.
+In reservoir incontinence, intestinal disease interferes with the rectum's ability to store normal volumes of feces.
 In sphincter incontinence, a structural or neurologic lesion prevents the anal sphincter from closing normally.
-Clinical signs, diagnostic testing, and treatment vary based upon the underlying cause.
+Clinical signs, diagnostic testing, and treatment vary based on the underlying cause.

 -

-Bowel incontinence refers to the loss of the ability to control bowel movements.
+Bowel incontinence is the loss of the ability to control bowel movements.
 There are two broad causes of fecal incontinence: reservoir incontinence and sphincter incontinence.
-In reservoir incontinence, intestinal disease interferes with the rectum’s ability to store normal volumes of feces.
+In reservoir incontinence, intestinal disease interferes with the rectum's ability to store normal volumes of feces.
 In sphincter incontinence, a structural or neurologic lesion prevents the anal sphincter from closing normally.
-Clinical signs, diagnostic testing, and treatment vary based upon the underlying cause.
+Clinical signs, diagnostic testing, and treatment vary based on the underlying cause.

 -